jcdemay/Time-Wizard/README.md

 each with trade-offs:

 - LD_PRELOAD:
-best for dynamic binaries; simple to use; symbol-level
+best for dynamic binaries; simple to use; symbol-level.

-- ptrace (PTRACE_SEIZE / PTRACE_SYSCALL):
+- Ptrace (PTRACE_SEIZE / PTRACE_SYSCALL):
-syscall-level; covers static binaries; heavy overhead; misses vDSO-only
+syscall-level; covers static binaries; heavy overhead; misses vDSO-only.

 - Intel Pin:
-DBI; can hook functions and syscalls; very powerful; external dependency
+DBI; can hook functions and syscalls; very powerful; external dependency.

 - DynamoRIO:
-DBI; similar power to Pin; open-source; different engineering trade-offs
+DBI; similar power to Pin; open-source; different engineering trade-offs.

-- seccomp user notification (SECCOMP_RET_USER_NOTIF):
+- Seccomp user notification (SECCOMP_RET_USER_NOTIF):
-syscall-level policy + userspace supervisor; no preload needed but cannot see vDSO-only time reads (no syscall)
+syscall-level policy + userspace supervisor; no preload needed but cannot see vDSO-only time reads (no syscall).

 ## TEMPLATE PHILOSOPHY (ADDING A NEW HOOK)

 All backends are structured so that adding a new intercepted function/syscall follows the same pattern:

-- Identify the syscall numbers and/or symbol names (SYS_, _NR, aliases)
+- Identify the syscall numbers and/or symbol names (SYS_, _NR, aliases).

-- Implement the wrapper/handler
+- Implement the wrapper/handler.

-- Time mapping using the shared mode engine
+- Time mapping using the shared mode engine.

-- Patch output structures safely (do not write more than copied)
+- Patch output structures safely (do not write more than copied).

-- Clamp logic (sec-only or (sec,nsec))
+- Clamp logic (sec-only or (sec,nsec)).

-- Register it in the global hook list / table
+- Register it in the global hook list / table.

-- Keep behavior consistent across all backends
+- Keep behavior consistent across all backends.

 ## LIMITATIONS

-- vDSO-only time reads are invisible to syscall-level backends (ptrace/seccomp)
+- VDSO-only time reads are invisible to syscall-level backends (ptrace/seccomp).

-- Forcing non-wall clocks (allclocks) can break software assumptions
+- Forcing non-wall clocks (allclocks) can break software assumptions.

-- ptrace requires privileges and can be slow
+- Ptrace requires privileges and can be slow.

-- seccomp user notification needs a recent kernel and careful emulation
+- Seccomp user notification needs a recent kernel and careful emulation.

 ## INSTRUCTIONS

-- Look at the build/compile script to see exactly how to compile each backend
+- Look at the build/compile script to see exactly how to compile each backend.

-- Look at the test script to see how to run and compare them
+- Look at the test script to see how to run and compare them.

-- The test script also relies on two small helper binaries, mini_date and mini_file
+- The test script also relies on two small helper binaries, mini_date and mini_file.

-- They must be compiled statically to validate syscall-level / static-binary hooking paths
+- They must be compiled statically to validate syscall-level / static-binary hooking paths.

 ## SAFETY / DISCLAIMER

 These tools intentionally alter a process perception of time.
 This can break:

-- Timeouts, scheduling, TLS/cert validation, logs, caches
+- Timeouts, scheduling, TLS/cert validation, logs, caches.

-- Software mixing CLOCK_REALTIME and CLOCK_MONOTONIC
+- Software mixing CLOCK_REALTIME and CLOCK_MONOTONIC.

-- Programs that assume monotonicity or real-world time continuity
+- Programs that assume monotonicity or real-world time continuity.

 - Use in controlled environments (testing, reproducibility, RE, sandboxing).